gszliu/kycodehuynh.github.io/about.md

 permalink: /about/
 ---

-I'm Ky-Cuong, a 4th year computer science student at UCLA.
-Currently, I work as a software engineering intern with [AppFolio](http://www.appfolioinc.com/).
+I'm Ky-Cuong, a 4th year computer science student at UCLA and a software engineering intern with [AppFolio](http://www.appfolioinc.com/).
 My current interest is full-stack web development, where I have experience in Ruby on Rails, and a JavaScript stack with the Daily Bruin.
 Before that, I programmed the Arduino-based electronics payload for UCLA Rocket Project and